Programming Skills are Not Enough: a Greedy Strategy to Attract More Girls to Study Computer Science: Literature review

-Despite the fact that Computer Science is the area where there are the most job offerings and the highest salaries, girls still do not enroll in ICT degree programs and do not pursue careers in Computer Science.
-To understand the reasons why girls are not enrolling in ICT degree programs, we do not have to focus on the job market.
-In fact, the factor that drives girls away from Computer Science disciplines is the persistence of gender stereotypes and biases, which lead people to consider computer science-related jobs inappropriate for women.
-Unlike other types of prejudices, the one relating to women's limited aptitude for information technology appears rooted and more difficult to weaken, because it tends to condition girls' interests and inclinations from an early age, leading to a rejection of information technology disciplines which is very difficult to break down in adolescence or adulthood.
+Even though Computer Science is the area where there are the most job offerings and the highest salaries, girls still do not enroll in ICT degree programs and do not pursue careers in Computer Science.
+The factor that drives girls away from Computer Science disciplines is the persistence of gender stereotypes and biases, which lead people to consider computer science-related jobs as inappropriate for women.
+Unlike other types of prejudices, the one relating to women’s limited aptitude for information technology appears rooted and more difficult to weaken, because it tends to condition girls’ interests and inclinations from an early age, leading to a rejection of information technology disciplines which is very difficult to break down in adolescence or adulthood.

-While boys, when choosing a course of study, are particularly attracted by the possibilities of career and economic progression, for girls social and innovation impact are a very relevant factor \cite{ref_url4}.
-Studies conducted at UCLA show that for boys the main attractor in choosing to study Computer Science is a passion for videogames, while girls like computer games less \cite{videogames}, \cite{ref_article4} \cite{ref_article5}.
-Furthermore, recent studies demonstrate how a strong deterrent for girls is the stereotype of "nerd", as an antisocial individual with poor communication skills, thus antithetical to their aspirations \cite{ref_article6}.
-Many researchers have also suggested that the media is largely responsible for this kind of stereotyping \cite{ref_article7}.
-It is no coincidence that Artificial Intelligence, whose fascinating applications have been widely covered by the media in more recent times, attracts girls instead \cite{girlsAI}.
-In corroboration, the bachelor's degree program in Applied Computer Science and Artificial Intelligence started in 2020/2021 by the Department of Computer Science at Sapienza University of Rome has already reached 35 percent of girls' enrollment.
+While boys, when choosing a course of study, are particularly attracted by the possibilities of career and economic progression, for girls social and innovation impact are a very relevant factor.
+In \cite{Leonhardt21} the authors show that for boys the main attraction in choosing to study Computer Science is a passion for video games, while girls like computer games less.
+In \cite{Berg} it is demonstrated how a strong deterrent for girls is the stereotype of a nerd, as an antisocial individual with poor communication skills, thus antithetical to their aspirations.
+In \cite{Cheryan} it is suggested that the media is largely responsible for the perpetuation of this kind of stereotype.
+It is no coincidence that Artificial Intelligence, whose fascinating applications have been widely covered by the media in recent times, attracts girls instead, as \cite{Vachosky} demonstrates.
+In corroboration, the bachelor’s degree program in Applied Computer Science and Artificial Intelligence started in 2020/2021 by the Department of Computer Science at Sapienza University of Rome has already reached 35 percent of girls’ enrolment.
+Similarly, the course in Philosophy and Artificial Intelligence achieved gender equality.